Tropical Storm Gordon (2018): Kentucky

 A Louisville cab driver was killed after being trapped by floodwaters.
 More than 3 inches (75 mm) of rain fell in Louisville, flooding streets, stranding cars, and causing a Louisville City FC soccer match to be suspended and a University of Louisville football game to be delayed.
 In Morehead, a young child was swept in flood water and recovery efforts were ongoing as of September 9, 2018.

 Four tornadoes were reported in Kentucky; two were rated as EF1 while the other two were classified as EF0.
 An EF1 tornado touched down near Stanley, nearly destroying a wall on one house and causing minor damage to others.
 It also deroofed multiple barns and sheds and leveled corn and tobacco crops; the total damage from the tornado was estimated at $110,000.
 Another EF1 tornado occurred between Maceo and Yelvington, causing $3,000 in damage to trees and the soffit of a house.
 An EF0 tornado near Lewisport and Adair downed tree limbs and snapped tree trunks, blocking roads and damaging the roof of a house; the tornado also damaged the metal roof of a barn.
 Total damage was estimated at $6,000.
 Approximately $5,000 in crop damage was caused by an EF0 tornado that touched down near Sorgho.

 Missouri

-On September 7, A Greene County Sheriff's Deputy was killed after his patrol vehicle was washed off of a rural county road at an unmarked low-water crossing at the Pomme de Terre River at the Greene County and Dallas County line during a bout of torrential rains.
+On September 7, a Greene County Sheriff's Deputy was killed after his patrol vehicle was washed off of a rural county road at an unmarked low-water crossing at the Pomme de Terre River at the Greene County and Dallas County line during a bout of torrential rains.
 The deputy had been in the area responding to a 911-hang up call, likely as a result of the weather.

 Elsewhere

 The remnants of Gordon merged with a cold front, spawning two EF0 tornadoes in Indiana and causing heavy rainfall.
 The second tornado touched down near Newtonville; no damage was reported.
 Heavy rainfall was also observed in parts of Ohio, Illinois, and Pennsylvania, with Cincinnati reporting 4.61 in of rain.
 Flash flooding in Dix, Illinois resulted in $400,000 in damage and one injury.
+Further east, Rochester, New York picked up 1.19 in of rain, while a Major League Baseball game at PNC Park between the Pittsburgh Pirates and Miami Marlins was postponed.